 That’s right: you might actually need to plan out your pre-bedtime routine in order to sleep better.
 First and foremost cut out the sugar and alcohol before bed.
 Both will not only wake you up in the middle of the night, but also increase night sweats.
 Instead, have a glass of water before bed and if you’re hungry, eat a 150-200 calorie snack of protein/carb mix like a tablespoon of almond butter on whole-grain toast or a handful of nuts and some fruit.
 Next, set up a “lovely” place to sleep.
 Keep your bedroom cool and dark.
 Use some lavender pillow spray or other aromatherapy to help you unwind.
 No screens allowed!
 Turn on a small fan both for the white noise and the cooling.

 Finally, say yes to sex!
 That’s right—you might think you have another perfect excuse in perimenopause to say no to sex, but having intercourse before sleep will actually help you sleep better.
 Dr. Saralyn Mark from the Yale School of Medicine says it’s all about the hormones.
 Sexual intercourse boosts your production of oxytocin, a feel-good hormone, and estrogen while decreasing the production of the stress hormone known as cortisol.
 All of this leads to a calmer, more relaxed you!

 4. Quit Smoking

 Add perimenopause to the long list of reasons you shouldn’t smoke.
+As mentioned above, smoking is a risk factor for early perimenopause and menopause.
 A Norwegian study found that women who smoke are 59% more likely to have reached menopause before age 45; for the heaviest smokers, the risk of early menopause is nearly doubled.
 Yikes!
 Yet another incentive to seek out some help in order to break the habit.